Delph-Sunny/06-My_5-day_Weather_Forecast/README.md

 ---

 ## Description
-The webpage is a __weather forecast__ created using Bootstrap, JQuery and an [API].
+The webpage is a __weather forecast__ created using Bootstrap, JQuery and several API from [OpenWeather].
 This app will allow a user to get the current weather and a 5-day forecast for multiple specific cities.
 The following criteria are required for this app:
 - [X] A search for a city, will display the current and future conditions for that city and store the city to the search history.
 - [X] The view of the current weather conditions for that city displays the city name, the date, an icon representation of weather conditions, the temperature, the humidity, the wind speed, and the UV index.